chirp/chirp-embedded-examples/bela/README.md

 ## Prerequisites

 - Follow the [Getting started with Bela](https://github.com/BelaPlatform/Bela/wiki/Getting-started-with-Bela) to get your board setup if it is not yet.
-- Sign up to Chirp at the [Chirp developer hub](https://developers.chirp.io) to download our SDK for free.
+- Sign up to Chirp at the [Chirp developer hub](https://developers.chirp.io) to get your credentials.
 - A microphone, the [Electret Microphone](https://www.sparkfun.com/products/12758) works well.
 - A speaker.